Safe Vision Language Action Models via Barrier Enhanced Flow Matching

 Generative Model Error Bound and Safety Guarantees

-We showed that the semantic intents of the flow matching is not affected by our safety modifications and the error between the safely generated distribution and the target distribution is bounded in the sense of Wasserstein distance.
+We showed that the semantic intents of the flow matching model is not affected by our safety modifications and the error between the safely generated distribution and the target distribution is bounded in the sense of Wasserstein distance.

 Comprehensive safety analysis is provided in the paper and forward invariance of action chunk is guranteed in the denoising time.